mono/CocosSharp/README.txt

 "external lib"
 ==================================================================================================

-To support Android, iOS, and other platforms, you must have a version of MonoGame (develop3d) version 3.0 available.
-We include a binary of a recent pull from that repository, but you should get your own version and test with it.
-We only provide a binary of MonoGame for the test cases to run on Android.
+To support Android, iOS, and other platforms, you must have a version of MonoGame (develop) version 3.0 available.
+The MonoGame repository is a submodule of this project now, so make sure that you get download the submodule if you do not have your own clone of MonoGame.
+Don't forget to use develop is you want the latest changes, or master if you want the most recent release.